ragusa-it/ai-handoff-mcp/docs/core-concepts.md

 - Session: A logical container identified by sessionKey that groups context entries and handoff requests across agents
 - Context Entry: A sequenced item of data text, file ref, tool_call, system associated with a session
 - Handoff: A request to transfer session context to a target agent with an explicit handoff type
-- MCP Tool: A callable function exposed by the MCP server to clients registerSession, updateContext, requestHandoff, etc.
+- MCP Tool: A callable function exposed by the MCP server to clients register_session, update_context, request_handoff, etc.
 - MCP Resource: A read-only endpoint exposed via a URI handoff://... for discovery and retrieval
 - Persistence Layer: PostgreSQL relational schema used for durable state
 - Cache Layer: Redis-backed cache for hot paths and summaries